Ruhaan838/100Day-GPU/README.md

 ## 5️⃣ Day - 05

-Today, day I feel like I use all the concept of the other days.
+Today, I use all the concepts from other days.

 - By using the formula for **Layer Normalization**, we can implement it in CUDA quite efficiently.